dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 now clicking on the label triggers the button `click` event (you can test the behavior in [this CodePen](https://codepen.io/marco_solazzi/pen/bNGEgPM)).

 In the context of a form with many inputs, this behavior might contribute to the consistency of the user experience by making the switch feel more *native*.

 Anyway, as I previously mentioned, some accessibility software might not fully support this pattern.
 We'll see later how component libraries are trying to solve the problem.

 ## Switches in the wild

+Now that we've covered the basics of switches and their implementation patterns, let's explore how popular libraries are actually handling this component in practice.

-So, now that we covered the basics, I'd like to see what other popular component libraries are doing for the same component.
+I'd like to see what other popular component libraries are doing for the same component.
 I will focus on React, Vue, and Angular since they seem to [have the higher market share](https://2024.stateofjs.com/en-US/libraries/front-end-frameworks/) in the JavaScript ecosystem.

 My choice of library is a mix of [surveys](https://2024.stateofreact.com/en-US/libraries/component-libraries/) and other [sources](https://bestofjs.org/projects?page=1&limit=30&tags=component&sort=monthly-downloads).

 ### React Libraries